Thrombocytes (platelets)

 • low doses (30-80 mg) have a cumulative effect, and TXA2 production is maximally reduced on days 4-5

-• antiplatelet effect (COX1 inhibition) can be achieved with a dose as low as 30 mg; higher doses are needed to inhibit COX2 (anti-inflammatory and analgesic effect)
+• an antiplatelet effect (COX1 inhibition) can be achieved with a dose as low as 30 mg; higher doses are needed to inhibit COX2 (anti-inflammatory and analgesic effect)

 • platelet activation can continue through other pathways